-The Adani Vidya Mandir, Surguja (AVMS) was established in the year 2013 with a noble vision of imparting cost-free and quality education to children hailing from the district of Surguja.
-Most of the students are first generation learners.
-The school caters to children from neediest and vulnerable tribal communities in the surroundings.
-It began its journey 8 years back with 208 students and now has 753 students ranging from LKG to Class-X. The school is providing free study material, uniforms, nutritious food, and transportation.
-It is truly a 'Temple of Knowledge' with serene ambience, verdant and lush campus, competent faculty, and learners-friendly infrastructure.
-It continues to illuminate and inspire the young minds of Surguja to do well in their lives.
-24 out of 28 students who enrolled for Class X CBSE Secondary School Examination in 2022, have passed the examination with flying colours and are pursuing their higher education in various reputed institutions in Surguja and Bilaspur districts.
-The school is transforming lives and aspirations in and around Surguja.
+The Adani Vidya Mandir, Surguja (AVMS) was established the school has gone up from 85 to 132.
+The school's in the year 2013 with a noble vision of imparting cost-free infrastructure got a facelift with new and vibrant colours, and quality education to children hailing from the district access to potable water and personal hygiene facilities. of Surguja.
+Most of the students are first generation The process of adding another five classrooms, a hall, and learners.
+The school caters to children from neediest other amenities in on-going. and vulnerable tribal communities in the surroundings.
+It began its journey 8 years back with 208 students The school is also providing sports and music equipment, and now has 753 students ranging from LKG to Class-X. library books, computers, and a smart TV.
+It follows the The school is providing free study material, uniforms, Assam State Board curriculum and caters to the students nutritious food, and transportation.
+It is truly a 'Temple from Nursery to Class VII. of Knowledge' with serene ambience, verdant and Environment Sustainability lush campus, competent faculty, and learners-friendly infrastructure.
+It continues to illuminate and inspire Vasan Lake Development Project the young minds of Surguja to do well in their lives.
+This project was taken up by the Adani Foundation in 24 out of 28 students who enrolled for Class X CBSE Gandhinagar district of Gujarat with an objective to Secondary School Examination in 2022, have passed conserve the lake and its surrounding environment.
+The the examination with flying colours and are pursuing total area covered under the project is 17,192 sq m, out of their higher education in various reputed institutions in which the area of lake is 13,297 sq m.
+This development Surguja and Bilaspur districts.
+The school is transforming will help in water conservation as well as developing lives and aspirations in and around Surguja.